JohannesHaubner/LearnExt/README.md

 # LearnExt

 Code repository for the manuscript
-> J. Haubner, M. Kuchta: Learning a Mesh Motion Technique with Application to Fluid-Structure Interaction and Shape Optimization
+> J. Haubner, M. Kuchta: Learning a Mesh Motion Technique with Application to Fluid-Structure Interaction and Shape Optimization, arXiv preprint arXiv:2206.02217

 ## Usage/Examples